altugkarakurt/morty/README.md

 Please cite the publication below, if you use the toolbox in your work:

 > Karakurt, A., Şentürk S., & Serra X. (2016).
 [MORTY: A Toolbox for Mode Recognition and Tonic Identification](http://mtg.upf.edu/node/3538).
 3rd International Digital Libraries for Musicology Workshop.
-New York, NY
+New York, USA

 The main purpose of the toolbox is to provide a quick access to automatic tonic identification and mode recognition implementations for music cultures, for which these tasks have not been addressed and provide a baseline for novel methodologies to be compared against.
 Therefore, the implementations are designed such that there is no "computational-bias" towards a particular culture yet any culture-specific optimization can be easily introduced in the context of the implemented methodologies.